-In the 2019/2020 financial year, FRA invested more than \$160m (VEP) in renewing its assets.
-Renewals for roads, bridges and jetties totaled approximately \$90.6m (VIP) This is more than the annual depreciation provision hence, it can be maintained that the network has improved.
-The backlog has decreased, and the network is recovering, providing that investment continues to be applied at levels greater than the annual depreciation (see Figure 7).
+In the 2020/2021 financial year, FRA invested more than \$128.6 million (VEP) in renewing its assets.
+Renewals for bridges and jetties roads. totaled approximately \$94.9 million (VIP) This is more than the annual depreciation provision hence, it can be maintained that the network has improved.
+The backlog has decreased, and the network is recovering, providing that investment continues to be applied at levels greater than the annual depreciation (see Figure 8).